timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 <img src="https://imgur.com/7Tnv4E0.png" height="50%" width="50%" alt="icmp filter"/>
 </p>
 <p>
 After applying the filter, we will then open PowerShell and use the ping command to contact a network entity with a reachable IP address, this can be something such as a web domain or another computer.
-In this case, we will be contacting VM2, this can be done by pinging VM2's private IP, which in this case is (172.16.1.4).</p>
+In this case, we will be contacting VM2, this can be done by pinging VM2's private IP, which in this case is (172.16.1.4).
+In this case, the full command was "ping 172.16.1.4".</p>
 <p>
 <img src="https://imgur.com/uaLNFo8.png" height="50%" width="50%" alt="ping VM2"/>
 </p>